bids-standard/bids-extensions/docs/schema.md

 └── SCHEMA_VERSION
 ```

-Additionally, the schema can be located in a deferenced JSON blob sync'd
-  to the BIDS Specification Version at
+## Where is the Schema?

+The schema source code lives within the [BIDS Specification][schema_source];
+  a deferenced JSON'ified verison can be found at the following url ->
   [bids-specification.readthedocs.io/en/stable/schema.json][jsonified_schema].

 ## History of the Schema